Rsemane/Connecting-Securely-to-AKS-Private-Cluster/Deployment.md

 ![Create Private AKS Cluster](images/Create%20Kubernetes%20cluster%20-%203.png)

-5. Edit the name of Infrastructure Resource Group
+**5. Edit the name of Infrastructure Resource Group**
-In Advanced tab:
+- In Advanced tab:
-If you need to modify the name of infrastructure resource group of AKS, click on Edit and change the name.
+   - If you need to modify the name of infrastructure resource group of AKS, click on Edit and change the name.

 7. Click Review + Create, validate the configuration, and then click Create to deploy the cluster.